JakeTrevor/latin-scanner/README.md

 ## Usage

 This API provides all of its functionality via named exports.
-There are three:
+There are 4:

 1. `scanLine`
 2. `scanParagraph`
 3. `defaultSettings`
+4. `replaceForcedQuantities`

 ## functions

-There are two user-facing functions in the latin-scanner libarary.
+There are three user-facing functions in the latin-scanner libarary.
+One of these is the `replaceForcedQuantities` function, which takes in a string as an input and will replace `_[VOWEL]` with a spondee and `@[vowel]` with a dactyl.

+The other two functions scan latin.
 Both of these accept a settings object and a string as arguments.

 `scanLine(settings, line)` will assume that its string input is a line of poetry.
 It returns a scannedLine object which contains the solutions found as well as meta data about the scan.